quicwg/base-drafts/draft-ietf-quic-transport.md

 functions on streams that application protocols can rely upon.
 An application protocol can assume that an implementation of QUIC provides an interface that includes the operations described in this section.
-An implementation designed for use with a specific application protocol might provide those operations that are used by that protocol.
+An implementation designed for use with a specific application protocol might provide only those operations that are used by that protocol.

 On the sending part of a stream, an application protocol can: